-Here’s my challenge to you.
-Take a careful look at your finances.
-Figure out what percentage of your income you’re giving to the church and to other organizations that bless the world.
-And then ask if that percentage reflects your gratitude to God for all God has entrusted to you.
-Ask if that represents the “loaves and fishes” you want to offer back for the work of God’s kingdom in this time and place.
+Here’s our challenge and invitation to you.
+Consider your own “money story.”
+Who taught you about money?
+What it is?
+How should we spend it?
+What’s important?
+And how it relates to our faith?
+Then, take a careful look at your finances.
+Figure out what percentage of your income you’re giving to fpcw and to other organizations that bless the world.
+And then ask God for wisdom as you strive to reflect your gratitude back to God for all that God has entrusted to you.

-I’m not asking you to do what you cannot, only what you can.
-When we all respond to God in gratitude for all God has given us, when we all offer our “loaves and fishes,” it will always be more than enough.
-In our heart of hearts, we know what to do.
+We’re not asking you to do what you cannot, only what you can.
+When we all respond to God in gratitude for all God has given us, it will always be enough.

 Thank you in advance for your commitment and generosity!